 HVAC services >> Air conditioners >> Maintenance

-Air conditioner maintenance service for homes & business
+Air conditioner maintenance & tune-ups

-How often do air conditioners need maintenance?
+How often air conditioners need maintenance

 Ideally your air conditioner housing, coils, vents, fins and ducts get cleaned once at the beginning and again at the end of the season.

 Most people get their AC tuned up once a year in the spring so it's ready to go when summer arrives.

 It’s also a good idea to do some end-of-season maintenance on your outdoor AC unit.
 Also known as ‘winterizing,’ the basic maintenance done in autumn helps keep your air conditioner in better shape for longer.

 A little prevention goes a long way toward extending the service life of your AC.